CommandDash/commanddash/readme.md

 ## Community

 Connect with like minded people building with Flutter and using AI to do so, every step of the way :D [Join Now](https://join.slack.com/t/welltested-ai/shared_invite/zt-25u09fty8-gaggH9HbmopB~4tialTrlA)

-## Roadmap

-To get a sense of direction of where we're heading, please check out our [Roadmap](ROADMAP.md).

-## Known Issues

-This is the beta version and can be unstable.
-Please check our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) for any known issues.

 ## License